Yikun/hub-mirror-action/README.md

 - `cache_path` (optional) let code clone in specific path, can be used with actions/cache to speed up mirror.
 - `black_list` (optional) the black list, such as “repo1,repo2,repo3”.
 - `white_list` (optional) the white list, such as “repo1,repo2,repo3”.
+- `static_list` (optional) Only mirror repos in the static list, but don't get list from repo api dynamically (the white/black list is still available). like 'repo1,repo2,repo3'

 ## Scenarios